Target's first misstep in Canada may have been wrong footprint

 Like many companies expanding into Canada, Target underestimated the complexity of the market and geography, said Bill Simpson, president of Supply Chain Systems, a consulting firm specializing in supply chain performance.

-“They completely overestimated the sales that they were going to generate in Canada,” said Simpson, whose company’s clients include retailer Hudson’s Bay (HBC.TO) and grocer Loblaw
+“They completely overestimated the sales that they were going to generate in Canada,” said Simpson, whose company’s clients include retailer Hudson’s Bay and grocer Loblaw .

 “Forecasting - that’s the root of all evil in retail.
 If you get a lousy forecast, if you are a demand-driven organization like Target is, if you get that wrong, you’re screwed.”